tadad/real-democracy/content/writing/tech-and-the-legal-system.md

 Contracts are now code, and courts are protocols.

 So why doesn't everyone just switch to a DAO?
 Why don't we replace the government with a blockchain?
-Blockchains cannot (and never will) be able to handle what I'm calling "word law".
+The answer is that blockchains cannot handle "word law".
 "Word law" is based on _natural language events_: What does it mean to execute someone’s will “in good faith”?
 Was that NDA breached when a founder mentioned a product idea at dinner?
 Is a workplace “hostile” or just annoying?
 What counts as “reasonable force” in self-defense?
 Did a landlord act with “negligence” by not fixing the stairs?
 Is a painting “authentic” in the legal sense?
 Was that startup pitch an “offer” or just a talk?
-None of these questions can be answered by a blockchains; the answers are wrapped up in centuries of precedent, testimony, culture, vibes...
+None of these questions can be answered by blockchains; the answers are wrapped up in centuries of precedent, testimony, culture, vibes...
 Unlike blockchains, LLMs are built to handle fuzzier, language-based disputes and could easily replace judges.
 They speak our lanaguage and are able to navigate the gray zones.
 Cases could be heard and ruled in a matter of minutes instead of months; a criminal trial could be resolved on the spot; jail time starts after a verdict, not before; Civil disputes are adjudicated instantly; bandwidth explodes.